 The URF Note Trustee collects your personal information for the primary purpose of providing trustee services to the Issuer and for ancillary purposes detailed in its privacy policy.
 The URF Note Trustee may disclose your personal information, such as your name and contact details, along with your account information to its related bodies corporate, the Issuer, professional advisors, the land titles office and/or as otherwise instructed by the Issuer.
-The URF Note Trustee is also permitted to collect and disclose your personal information when required or authorised to do so by law.
-The URF Note Trustee is not likely to disclose your personal information to overseas recipients.
+The URF Note Trustee is also permitted to collect and disclose your personal information to overseas recipients.
 Your personal information will be used in accordance with the URF Note Trustee's privacy policy.
 The privacy policy contains information about how you may access or correct your personal information held by the URF Note Trustee and how you may complain about a breach of the Australian Privacy Principles.
 You may obtain a copy of the privacy policy at www.aetlimited.com.au/privacy.